When it comes to web hosting, you have 3 major options:

 That said, if you end up scaling up your VPS hosting plan, the price will soon catch up with that of dedicated server hosting.

-VPS vs Dedicated Server Hosting: Pros and Cons
+Dedicated Server vs VPS Hosting: The Pros and Cons

 Now that we’ve covered all the differences between dedicated server hosting and VPS hosting, let’s cover the pros and cons for each of the two because they are very convincing arguments in the Dedicated Server vs VPS Hosting debate.

 VPS Hosting Pros and Cons